defjaf/RandomFields/README.md

  * sub-pixel 2-D aliasing.
  * PDF of non-Gaussianity (see Matsubara 2008)

-* Note that velocites.py is stand-alone.
+* Note that velocites.py has command-line code.

 ### TODO:
 * move driver code out of package?
-* Split off "anisotropic" parts of aniso.py

 ### DONE:
 * Convert to a proper package format
 * rename on github?
+* Split off "anisotropic" parts of aniso.py